danog/MadelineProtoDocs/docs/API_docs/constructors/phoneCallDiscardReasonBusy.md

-The phone call was discared because the user is busy in another call
+The phone call was discarded because the user is busy in another call